Estimates show that 614,000 workers were injured on the job in the UK between 2014/15 and 2016/17.

 Employees should be properly trained before working with these pumps.

-All of your employees authorized to use the centrifugal pump should know to read pressure levels, be able to handle the line draining procedure, and know how to use the emergency shutoff valve.
+All of your employees who are authorised to use Centrifugal Pumps should know how and when to read pressure levels, be able to handle the line draining procedure, and know how to use the emergency shutoff valve.

 Spend time holding safety seminars to teach simple instructions, such as wearing safety gear correctly.